 • LIBOR Risk.
 Many financial instruments, financings or other transactions to which the Fund may be a party use or may use a floating rate based on LIBOR.
 LIBOR is the offered rate at which major international banks can obtain wholesale, unsecured funding, and LIBOR may be available for different durations (e.g., 1 month or 3 months) and for different currencies.
 LIBOR may be a significant factor in determining the Fund's payment obligations under a derivative investment, the cost of financing to the Fund or an investment's value or return to the Fund, and may be used in other ways that affect the Fund's investment performance.
-In July 2017, the Financial Conduct Authority, the United Kingdom's financial regulatory body, announced that after 2021 it will cease its active encouragement of banks to provide the quotations needed to sustain LIBOR.
-In March 2021, the administrator of LIBOR announced a delay in the phase out of the majority of the USD LIBOR publications until June 30, 2023, with the remainder of LIBOR publications to still end on December 31, 2021.
+In July 2017, the Financial Conduct Authority, the United Kingdom's financial regulatory body, announced a desire to phase out the use of LIBOR by the end of 2021.
+Although many LIBOR rates were phased out at the end of 2021 as originally intended, a selection of widely used U.S. dollar LIBOR rates will continue to be published until June 2023 in order to assist with the transition.
 Various financial industry groups have begun planning for the transition, but there are obstacles to converting certain securities and transactions to a new benchmark.

 Transition planning is ongoing, and the effect of the transition process and its ultimate success cannot yet be determined.
 The transition process may lead to increased volatility and illiquidity in markets for instruments the terms of which are based on LIBOR.
 It could also lead to a reduction in the value of some LIBOR-based investments and reduce the effectiveness of new hedges placed against existing LIBOR-based investments.
 While some LIBOR-based instruments may contemplate a scenario in which LIBOR is no longer available by providing for an alternative rate-setting methodology and/or increased costs for certain LIBOR-related instruments or financing transactions, not all may have such provisions and there may be significant uncertainty regarding the effectiveness of any such alternative methodologies, resulting in prolonged adverse market conditions for the Fund.
 Since the usefulness of LIBOR as a benchmark could deteriorate during the transition period, these effects could occur prior to the completion of the phase out.
 The willingness and ability of issuers to include enhanced provisions in new and existing contracts or instruments also remains uncertain.
 Any of these factors may adversely affect the Fund's performance or NAV.